masud-technope/NLP2API-Replication-Package/README.md

 Please note that each NL query is followed by ground truth API classes in the next line.
 If you want to create a custom query file, please keep the queries at the odd lines.
-The reformulation takes a few minutes.
+The reformulation of 310 queries takes a few minutes.
 The output file will be created inside the "home/result/" folder.

 Query File format: